Black Box Car Insurance

-In the last few years, providers have used modern technology to come up with a great way for drivers to save money and reduce their premiums.
+In the last few years, providers have used modern technology to come up with a great way for drivers to save money and reduce their car insurance premiums.
 This comes in the form of what is variously known as black box or telematics insurance policies.

 How does black box insurance work?